What Can You Do To Help?

 Many people erroneously believe that a dog can simply remove a chip bag from his head with his front paws or tear through it with his claws.
 This is just not the case.
-Once the bag starts to seal around the dog’s neck, it’s extremely difficult to break the suction of the seal.
-ALL dogs are vulnerable to pet suffocation – no matter their size, breed, or age.
-No dog, from a tiny teacup poodle to a massive Great Dane, can win a fight with a chip bag or other plastic bag over his head once the bag seals and he starts to lose oxygen.
-Please review the preventive safety measures below to help keep your pets, both dogs and cats, safe from pet suffocation.
+Once the bag starts to seal around the dog's neck, it's extremely difficult to break the suction of the seal.
+ALL dogs are vulnerable to pet suffocation - no matter their size, breed, or age.
+No dog, from a tiny Teacup Poodle to a massive Great Dane, can win a fight with a chip bag or other plastic bag over his head once the bag seals and he starts to lose oxygen.

 - Keep all chip/snack/pet food bags safely stored away from your pet.

-- Tear or cut up all chip bags and food bags after use.
+- Tear or cut up all chip bags, food bags, and food packages after use.

 - Store chips/snacks/pet food in resealable plastic containers.

-- Serve chips and snacks in glass bowls or containers instead of in bags.
+- Serve chips and snacks in glass bowls or containers instead of in food bags.

 - Keep all trash can lids tightly fastened, locked, or behind a cabinet.